Albert J. Myer: Early life

 Myer was born in Newburgh, New York, son of Henry Beekman Myer and Eleanor McClanahan Myer.
 The family moved to Western New York and after the death of his mother in 1834, he was raised primarily by his aunt in Buffalo.

 Myer worked as a telegrapher before entering Geneva College (now Hobart College) in Geneva, New York, in 1842, at age 13, and from where he was graduated in 1847 as a member of The Kappa Alpha Society.
 He received his M.D. degree from Buffalo Medical College in 1851, while working part-time for the New York State Telegraph Company.
 His doctoral thesis, A New Sign Language for Deaf Mutes, showed concepts that he later used for his invention of aerial telegraphy.

 He was ambitious and intellectually curious.
 It was said "that he was specially noted for the manner in which he would take hold of an idea or principle, and, following it to its length and breadth, develop all there was in it or of it."
 He inherited a large fortune from his family.

 He engaged in private medical practice in Florida and then sought a commission as a U.S. Army assistant surgeon (lieutenant), entering service September 18, 1854, posted at Fort Duncan, Texas, and Fort Davis, Jeff Davis County, Texas.
 His major interest of the time, besides medicine, was to devise a system of signaling across long distances, using simple codes and lightweight materials.
-This system of codes using a single signal flag (or a lantern or kerosene torch at night), known as wig-wag signaling or aerial telegraphy, would be adopted and used by both sides in the Civil War and afterward.
+This system of codes using a single signal flag (or a lantern or kerosene torch at night), known as wigwag signaling, would be adopted and used by both sides in the Civil War and afterward.

-In 1858, the Army expressed interest in Myer's invention and appointed a board to examine "the principles and plans of the signalling, mode of use in the field, and course to be pursued in introducing to the army."
+In 1858, the Army expressed interest in Myer's invention and appointed a board to examine "the principles and plans of the signaling, mode of use in the field, and course to be pursued in introducing to the army."
 Myer appeared before the board, chaired by Lt.
-Col. Robert E. Lee, in 1859 and convinced them to authorize field testing of his invention.
+Col. Robert E. Lee, in 1859, and convinced them to authorize field testing of his invention.
 He conducted field tests starting in April of that year around New York Harbor.
-The tests were successful and Secretary of War John B. Floyd recommended to Congress that the Army adopt Myer's system and that Myer be appointed as chief signal officer.
-Congress approved Myer's appointment as major and chief signal officer and the Signal Corps was formed, despite opposition in the Senate by Jefferson Davis from Mississippi.
-Myer was sent to the Department of New Mexico for further field trials of his system in a campaign against the Navajos.
+The tests were successful, and Secretary of War John B. Floyd recommended to Congress that the Army adopt Myer's system and that Myer be appointed as chief signal officer.
+Congress approved Myer's appointment as major and chief signal officer, and the Signal Corps was formed, despite opposition in the Senate by Jefferson Davis from Mississippi.
+Myer was sent to the Department of New Mexico for further field trials with the assistance of Samuel T. Cushing of his system in a campaign against the Navajos.

 On August 24, 1857, he married Catherine Walden, daughter of a prominent Buffalo attorney, with whom he would have six children.